convoyinteractive/genesis/readme.md

 We natively support pretty URLs.
 So a *news.html* file within your views directory will be accessible as *http://example.com/news/*.

 To create nested pages simply divide your segments by a ":".

-For example *news:convoy-interactive-presents-boot.html* will generate *http://example.com/news/convoy-interactive-presents-boot/*.
+>Eg. `news:convoy-interactive-presents-boot.html` → `/news/convoy-interactive-presents-boot`

 ### Components